ErwanHAMIDA/GenProcDay01/README.md

 - Install UniTask
   <img width="1881" height="942" alt="image" src="https://github.com/user-attachments/assets/90596d99-89f8-4239-bead-6ae489d08ad2" />

 - Well done !
-You can use UniTask for now !
+Now, you can use UniTask and start seeing what can you done with this tool project !
+Create a new Level to make your own.
 ## Using Scriptable Object
 ## How to use editable variables